 Page Contents

-In 1921 the King of Spain used the path to reach the new dams and inaugurate them.
-From this moment on, it was named the Caminito del Rey, The King’s little path.
+In 1921, the King of Spain himself walked the path to inaugurate the new dams.
+From then on, it became known as El Caminito del Rey — “the King’s little path.”

 - Name: Caminito del Rey trail